getify/foi-lang/README.md

 | + "Hello", " ", "world" |;        // "Hello world"
 ```

-Monadic values in **Foi** also implement Concatable, meaning that if used with `+`, they will delegate concatenation to their underlying value (if it is also Concatable):
+Most monadic values in **Foi** also implement Concatable, meaning that if used with `+`, they will delegate concatenation to their underlying value (if it is also Concatable):

 ```java
 (Id@ 30) + (Id@ 12);